Klasse-Digitale-Grafik/tutorials/Webhosting-Domain.md

 All prices as of April 2021.
 Products sorted by the cost of the most affordable option.
 Usually, the price correlates with performance and the quality of the support.

 ## 📒 Glossary
-- 🌱 100% green energy, (🌱) 100% energy neutral through compensation
+- 🌱 100% green energy, (🌱) 100% carbon neutral through compensation
 - **(Web-)Hosting** often means an AMP-instance where you can run code (e.g. PHP) or databases and serve files (read more above)
 - **Server** often means a (virtual) computer, that you can configure to your own needs.
 Of course you can also install a AMP environment to serve your website.
 But in some cases you will have install all the software yourself.
 - **Managed** means that you don’t have to configure the server software yourself via the command line, but the provider offers you a user-interface (e.g. Plesk) to configure the server behaviour and install software